Brian1226/Priority-Queue/Specification.md

 ## Primary Postconditions

-* A duplicate of the selected note, containing the same tasks, is created.
+* A copy of the selected note, containing the same tasks, is created.

 ## Alternate Sequences

-write
+4. The user clicks on the "Cancel" option instead.
+    * The app doesn't create a copy of the selected note.

 ### Alternate Trigger

-* write
+* The user clicks on the "Cancel" option.

 ### Alternate Postconditions

-* write
+* A copy of the selected note doesn't get created.

 ***